- What is the current ratio?

 For example, your company might show strong profitability but poor liquidity, or an excellent current ratio masking inventory problems that the quick ratio exposes.

-How to use the current ratio
+How to improve your current ratio

 A healthy current ratio gives you flexibility and peace of mind, but getting there takes some practical action.
 Whether you're looking to strengthen your financial position or make smarter business decisions, here's how to put this ratio to work: